Manage Users

 Manage user permissions and customer access.

+Permissions grant users the access to corresponding contents and content areas.
 You can manage user permissions and customer access by assigning certain users to only certain customers.
 You can also limit what types of documents your users can access and what functions they can perform with their assigned customers.
+The following content describes:

 As an Admin user, follow the next steps to manage other users in your supplier account: